 - Know Your Expenses – Just like knowing how much money you have, you should have a pretty exact number of your monthly expenses.
 This gives you the big picture and can help shape what financial goals you might want to focus on.

-- Create A Budget – With the above information, start creating a simple budget that can be used within your goals.
-You can use a spreadsheet or if you need more financial help, you can check out YNAB.
+- Create A Budget – With the above information, start creating a simple budget calendar that can be used within your goals.
+You can use a spreadsheet or if you need more financial help, you can check out a platform like YNAB.

 While I will go more in-depth about specific financial goal creation further down, there are three key areas to start with.